Workplace productivity statistics for 2022

 Small talk is the biggest distraction for 80% of people in offices

-Some other common distractions include:
+Some other common workplace distractions include:

 37% of jobs can be done fully remotely

-According to CNBC, over one-third — 37% — of jobs in the US don't require coming to the office.
+As CNBC reports, over one-third — 37% — of jobs in the US don't require coming to the office.

 Hybrid work productivity statistics